Chart Color Schemes

 Upper Mount Gravatt is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Upper Mount Gravatt has a high level of cultural diversity, with 35.4% of its population speaking a language other than English at home and 41.1% born overseas.
-Christianity is the main religion in Upper Mount Gravatt, comprising 42.8% of people.
-However, Buddhism is overrepresented, making up 3.9% compared to the Greater Brisbane average of 2.0%.
+Christianity is the predominant religion in Upper Mount Gravatt, making up 42.8% of its population.
+Buddhism is notably overrepresented in Upper Mount Gravatt compared to Greater Brisbane, with 3.9% versus 2.0%.

 Frequently Asked Questions - Diversity